twilio/twilio-go/rest/conversations/v1/docs/ParticipantConversationsApi.md

 Name | Type | Description
 ------------- | ------------- | -------------
 **Identity** | **string** | A unique string identifier for the conversation participant as [Conversation User](https://www.twilio.com/docs/conversations/api/user-resource).
 This parameter is non-null if (and only if) the participant is using the Conversations SDK to communicate.
 Limited to 256 characters.
-**Address** | **string** | A unique string identifier for the conversation participant who&#39;s not a Conversation User.
+**Address** | **string** | A unique string identifier for the conversation participant who's not a Conversation User.
 This parameter could be found in messaging_binding.address field of Participant resource.
 It should be url-encoded.
 **PageSize** | **int** | How many resources to return in each list page.
 The default is 50, and the maximum is 1000.
 **Limit** | **int** | Max number of records to return.